kreait/firebase-php/README.md

 ## Support

-For errors and missing features, please use the [issue tracker](https://github.com/kreait/firebase-php/issues/).
+For bug reports and feature requests, use the [issue tracker](https://github.com/kreait/firebase-php/issues/).

-For general support, join the `#php` channel at [https://firebase.community/](https://firebase.community/).
+For help with and discussion about the PHP SDK, join the [Gitter Channel dedicated to this library](https://gitter.im/kreait/firebase-php).

+For questions about Firebase in general, use [Stack Overflow](https://stackoverflow.com/questions/tagged/firebase) or join the [Firebase Slack Community](https://firebase.community).